huynguy-db/arcion-docs/content/docs/target-setup/BigQuery/setup-guide.md

           enable-dependency-tracking: true
 ```

+For more information about the configuration parameters for realtime mode, see [Realtime Mode]({{< ref "/docs/references/applier-reference#realtime-mode" >}}).

 #### Replay strategies
-Replay strategies are how Arcion implements CDC changes and applies them in real-time to the target.
-For more information about replay strategies for BigQuery target, see [Replay strategies]({{< relref "replay-strategies" >}}).
+Replay strategies are how Arcion implements CDC changes and applies them in realtime to the target.
+For more information about replay strategies for BigQuery target, see [Replay strategies for BigQuery and Databricks targets]({{< relref "replay-strategies" >}}).